TC01/pelican-mboxreader/README.md

 * Dependencies on e.g. python-dateutil to parse email dates should be imported better.

-* Right now we only support *one* input mbox.
-Obviously, it'd be trivial to support more.

 * Unit testing... somehow.

 * Code quality cleanup, before submitting upstream.
 Mainly tabs -> spaces and enforcement